geekahmed/Effective-DevOps/README.md

 - Each of us thinks our own thoughts.
 Our concepts we share.
 - It is important to link between abstract cultural practices and real-world experiences in order to draw from them.
 # Chapter 2.
 What Is Devops?
+- Devops is a cultural movement that changes
+	- how individuals think about their work
+	- values the diversity of work done
+	- supports intentional processes that accelerate the rate by which businesses realize value
+	- measures the effect of social and technical change
 ## A Prescription for Culture
+- Devops is about finding ways to adapt and innovate social structure, culture, and technology together in order to work more effectively.
 ## The Devops Equation
+- A sustainable, successful business is more than the development and operations teams.
+- Limiting our thinking to just those teams who write software or deploy it into production does the entire business a disservice.
 ### Devops as Folk Model
+- DevOps has become a folk model, a term used with different intent that leads to miscommunication and misunderstanding.
 ### The Old View and the New View
+- In an environment where humans are blamed and punished for errors, a culture of fear can build up walls that prevent clear communication and transparency.
+- Contrast this with a blameless environment, where issues are addressed cooperatively and viewed as learning opportunities for individuals and the organization.
 ### The Devops Compact
+- The heart of devops starts with people working not only as groups but as teams with a desire for mutual understanding.